purencool/purencool-studio/README.md

 # Purencool Studio
-Purencool Studio is a docker wrapper for a React, Nodejs Application that runs in a browser on any host operating system.
+Purencool Studio is an Express web server for a React Application that runs in your browser locally.

 ### Build
 For this to build you will need to do the following